Overview

 Special care should also be taken when using GPS navigation in all Brazilian towns and cities, particularly in Rio de Janeiro.
 There have been cases of tourists being shot after accidentally entering a favela.
 Avoid entering unpaved, cobbled or narrow streets which may lead into a favela.
 Check with your hotel or the local authorities if unsure.

-If you want to drive:
+If visitors want to drive:

 - An Irish driving licence is not legally acceptable in Brazil – make sure to bring an international driving license and make sure too that you have adequate and appropriate insurance.